feelpp/feelpp/Tutorial/06-ComputingIntegrals.md

 \snippet myintegrals.cpp integrals

-\remark Only the rank 0 process (thanks to \c Environment::isMasterRank() prints to the screen as the result is the same over all mpi processes if the application was run in parallel.
-Note also that the code actually prints the expression passed by the user through the command line option \c functions.g.
+\remark Only the rank 0 process (thanks to `Environment` isMasterRank() prints to the screen as the result is the same over all mpi processes if the application was run in parallel.
+Note also that the code actually prints the expression passed by the user through the command line option `functions.g.`

 # Some results {#TutorialIntegralsResults}